Learning-and-Intelligent-Systems/mujoco_kitchen/README.md

 ## Getting Started (User)

+Be sure to install mujoco_py properly.
+For further instructions see: https://github.com/openai/mujoco-py

+After installing mujoco_py, export the repo's PYTHONPATH:

 ```
-export PYTHONPATH=/home/wmcclinton/Documents/GitHub/relay-policy-learning/adept_envs
+export PYTHONPATH={your-path-to-mujoco_kitchen}/adept_envs
 ```

-1. Use the environments in your code, and pip install (After including in the PYTHONPATH)
+Finally, be sure to use virtual environments in your code (Python==3.8), and pip install (After including in the PYTHONPATH)

 ```
 pip install -e .
 ```

-2. Run the test script
+Now you can run the test script

 ```
 python test.py
 ```